TAbdiukov/GMod-E2/README.md

 * **Status**: OK

 ##### [QMon](/Expression2/QMon.txt)
-* **Brief**: Takes a non-delimited string (e.g. "9A"), and a Wiremod User wirelink, and then traverses the Wiremod User across requested entities while oscillating it's power status, thus interacting with entities.
+* **Brief**: Takes a non-delimited string (such as "9A"), and a Wiremod User wirelink, and then traverses the Wiremod User across requested entities while oscillating its power status, thus interacting with entities.
 Useful for RP (gain items), sandbox (press random buttons) or otherwise (opening and closing doors)
 * **Scope**: Troll, in-game security research
 * **Status**: OK

 ##### [ZergRush](/Expression2/ZergRush.txt)
 * **Brief**: Causes memory exhaustion within minutes.
-The code creates a memory leak makes server run out of RAM, causing it to crash when trying to allocate memory for critical operations.
+The code creates a memory the leak that makes server run out of RAM, causing it to crash when trying to allocate memory for critical operations.

 	The name is inspired by [zergRush for Android 2.2/2.3](https://github.com/revolutionary/zergRush/blob/master/zergRush.c).
 * **Scope**: In-game security research